 You can backup locally (on the device), copy to a PC, or upload to a cloud storage service like Google Play.
-Cloud storage requires Carbon Premium, but it's a worthwhile investment because you can automate backup schedules and Android to Android sync.
+Cloud storage requires Helium Premium, but it's a worthwhile investment because you can automate backup schedules and Android to Android sync.

-Here is how to use Carbon.
+Here is how to use Helium.

 Select the app files and "Restore."
-If you have a lot of apps, it may take a little time for Carbon to completely restore all the files.
+If you have a lot of apps, it may take a little time for Helium to completely restore all the files.
 After you finish, your other apps should have all the user data.